ueberdosis/tiptap/docs/src/docPages/api/marks.md

 ## toc

 ## Introduction
-Marks add new capabilities to tiptap.
-Marks are like different types of inline styling, for example bold, italic or highlights.
+One or multiple marks can be applied to [nodes](/api/nodes), for example to add inline formatting like bold and italic, or other additional information.

 ## List of supported marks
 | Title                              | Default Extension | Source Code                                                                                  |